Our Lady of La Salette: The Pra report

-On Sunday evening, in the presence of Mélanie but in the absence of Maximin, whom his master has taken back to his family in Corps, Baptiste Pra (Mélanie's master), Pierre Selme (Maximin's master) and a certain Jean Moussier collaborate to put in writing the words addressed by the Virgin to the children.
+On Sunday evening, in the presence of Mélanie but in the absence of Maximin, whom his master had taken back to his family in Corps, Baptiste Pra (Mélanie's master), Pierre Selme (Maximin's master) and a certain Jean Moussier collaborated to put in writing the words addressed by the Virgin to the children.
 The resulting document, which is called the "Pra report", is now only known from a copy made by an investigator, Abbé Lagier, in February 1847.
 Nevertheless, this copy agrees with earlier documents which surely derive from the original Pra report.

 Lagier's copy reads as follows:

 According to later reports, the words "I will tell you otherwise" mean that the Virgin, who had first spoken in French, began to speak in the patois of Corps.
 From 12 October 1846 the documents mention that during the apparition, the lady confided a personal secret to each of the two children.

 For Father Stern, the Pra report is of prime importance among the documents on the apparition.

 Process of harmonization between the testimonies of the two children

-As said above, the Pra report was written in the presence of Mélanie and in the absence of Maximin.
+The Pra report was written in the presence of Mélanie and in the absence of Maximin.
 Father Stern, however, considers it possible that the writers of the report added to Mélanie's statements things that had been said by Maximin.